 Although thousands of shoppers hailed the convenience of purchasing various goods under one roof, there was widespread opposition to the department store.
 It came primarily from small and middle-sized retail merchants outside the central business districts, real estate men with holdings in the outlying areas, and some labor unions that objected to department store labor policies.
 These critics of the big stores charged them with fraudulent advertising, monopolistic practices, driving the small man out of business, and pauperizing (impoverishing) labor.
 Organizations of retail merchants pressured legislatures and city councils to enact punitive legislation against their competitors.

 |The Carson, Pirie, Scott & Co.
 Wholesale Dry Goods building covered an entire city block, bounded by Monroe, Market, Adams streets, and the Chicago River.
-The main entrance was on Adams Street.|
+The main entrance was on Adams Street.

 As streetcar lines spread throughout the city, these downtown stores expanded their operations and volume of business.
-Correspondingly, there was a decline in retail business in other city sections, especially on Clark Street, Madison Street, Milwaukee Avenue, Blue Island Avenue, and Cottage Grove Avenue north of Thirty-ninth Street.
+Correspondingly, there was a decline in the retail industry in other city sections, especially on Clark Street, Madison Street, Milwaukee Avenue, Blue Island Avenue, and Cottage Grove Avenue north of Thirty-ninth Street.
 From 1877 to 1896, land values in these areas decreased steadily while those in the central business area rose 700%.

-In the Panic of 1893 (world financial depression), department store competition further hurt the outlying retail businesses.
+During the Panic of 1893 (world financial depression), department store competition further hurt outlying retail businesses.
 Over half the state's depression business failures were mercantile and commercial enterprises, and the number doubled from 1892 to 1893.
 The peak year was 1896, when 817 Illinois trading and commercial firms went bankrupt (fewer failures among manufacturing concerns).
 The prominent Chicago department stores, however, continued to prosper.
 Significantly, many new urban transportation lines were built between 1894 and 1898, a development that undoubtedly related to the growth of the department store business.

-Sorely affected by the depression and resenting continued department store prosperity, retail merchants and their association were bitter about the big stores held responsible for the high failure rate among small retail businesses.
+Sorely affected by the depression and resenting continued department store prosperity, retail merchants and their associations were bitter about the big stores held responsible for the high failure rate among small retail businesses.
 "Department stores are slowly but steadily driving us out of business," complained one hardware dealer.
 "Making all allowances for trade depression, there is still a big scarcity of customers that we can trace directly to the department stores.
 Other complaints related to the advertising practices of department stores.
 Testifying before the Illinois Industrial Commission in 1900, S.W.
 Roth, secretary of the Cook County Retail Dealers' Association, blamed the decline in retail trade on "fraudulent advertising" by department stores.
 D.R.
 Goudie, the proprietor of a Chicago confectionary-cigar store, called department stores the "worst trusts" and noted that their "bargain" advertising has a serious "indirect effect" on small retail businessmen by making customers believe that the owner was making an inflated profit.

 To obtain relief from the ruinous competition of the department store, merchants throughout the city began forming associations to push for punitive and regulatory legislation.
 In February 1897, forty organizations formed the Cook County Businessmen's Association, and C.F.
-Gillman, head of the West Side business group, was elected president.
+Gillman, head of the West Side business group, was elected President.

 The Chicago Federation of Labor agreed to work with the association because of the anti-union stance of the department stores and their employment of child labor.
-Several real estate men, including Marvin Farr, president of the Chicago Real Estate Board, also participated.
+Several real estate men, including Marvin Farr, President of the Chicago Real Estate Board, also participated.

 Initially, the organized agitation against department stores was political; the retail business organizations sought protection through punitive legislation against their large competitors.
 The chief proponent of such legislation was Congressman William Lorimer, Cook County Republican boss.
 Some of the loudest complaints about unfair department store competition came from the West Side, Lorimer's main bailiwick.
 It was significant that a machine politician, rather than a municipal reform organization, adopted the issue.
 The reform-oriented Civic Federation discussed appointing a committee to investigate the problem but never acted.
 Lorimer's willingness to become involved in the matter reflects the local and particularistic base of the urban political machine, which rested upon ward and precinct institutions.
 Small retail merchants often ran for municipal office under machine auspices, while many others benefited from connections with the ward organization.

 Municipal reformers had a different orientation and were concerned with eliminating the local and particularistic forces supporting the machine.
 They wanted to reorganize urban life, using the rationalized and systematized business corporation with a vertical administrative decision-making structure as their model.
-With its great variety of goods, the department store's ability to draw people from throughout the city and its efficient workforce and departments was undoubtedly attractive to the reformers and corresponded to their ideals of the city.
-It should not be surprising that among those active in the Municipal Voters' League, Chicago's chief reform organization at the turn of the century were Henry G. Selfridge, second in line at Marshall Field and Company, and John V. Farwell, Jr., one of the city's leading dry goods merchants.
+With its great variety of goods, the department store's ability to draw people from throughout the city and its efficient workforce and departments were undoubtedly attractive to the reformers and corresponded to their ideals of the city.
+It should not be surprising that among those active in the Municipal Voters' League, Chicago's chief reform organization at the turn of the century, were Henry G. Selfridge, second in line at Marshall Field and Company, and John V. Farwell, Jr., one of the city's leading dry goods merchants.
 It is also significant that the Municipal Voters' League consistently endorsed representatives of large businesses, rather than small ones, for seats on the city council.

 |Harry Gordon Selfridge, left, was associated with Marshall Field, center, from 1876 until 1904.
 That year, Selfridge went to London, where he founded 'Selfridge's Ltd. John V. Farwell, on the right, came to Illinois in 1838 from New York state.
-He was the founder of the John V. Farwell Company of Chicago.|
+He was the founder of the John V. Farwell Company of Chicago.

 Department store owners fought back, defending their policies in full-page advertisements in the Sunday newspapers.
 The Fair Department Store stated, for instance, "There is no secret about the success of this business—Chicago consumers have simply bought where they could save the most money—the more we sell, the cheaper we sell."
 A. M. Rothschild and Company maintained that "no one has a right to object to our underselling if you, the consumer, do not.
 No bright woman will pay double at other stores for articles she can get here for half the cost."
 The spokesman for Carson, Pirie, Scott, and Company said that while his firm did not approve of the department store bill in general, it welcomed the clause calling for honest advertising.
 Every shopper had a right to expect this.

 Despite opposition from the department stores, the Illinois Senate passed the anti-department store bill on March 24 by 39 to 4.
 Hundreds of small businessmen were on hand for the occasion.
-Lorimer's lieutenant Thomas N. "Doc" Jamieson, pushed for the passage of a similar measure in the lower house.
+Lorimer's Lieutenant, Thomas N. "Doc" Jamieson, pushed for the passage of a similar measure in the lower house.
 Realizing the popular appeal of the issue, both Chicago mayoralty candidates, Republican Nathaniel C. Sears and Democrat Carter H. Harrison sent telegrams to assemblymen asking for their support of the legislation.

 However, during the next two months, legislative interest in the anti-department store issue declined markedly as politicians and the press became involved in the struggle over controversial traction bills.
 Downstate opposition to the department store bills also began to develop.
 Although Cook County Assemblymen from both parties supported the measure, downstate members were suspicious of any legislation emanating from Chicago.
-As the Chicago Dry Goods Reporter noted, "In no other city of Illinois does the department store exist as it is in Chicago, and nowhere else does the small merchant so severely feel its competition.
+The Chicago Dry Goods Reporter noted, "In no other city of Illinois does the department store exist as it is in Chicago, and nowhere else does the small merchant so severely feel its competition.
 Until this evil becomes more widespread, it is unlikely that many State legislatures will take it seriously."

 Public opposition to the bill also appeared.
 "The great consuming public has no quarrel with an institution which it believes to have been instrumental in reducing the cost of living," commented the Dry Goods Reporter.
 Furthermore, the charges against the department stores concerning mistreatment of labor, fraudulent advertising, and false pricing were also applicable to the smaller retail specialty shops.
 And finally, rural legislators realized that, in many ways, the department store was merely a larger version of the country general store.
 Legislation that hit at one because of its variety of goods might conceivably be used against the other unless sheer size is made the determining point for condemnation, a matter of doubtful constitutionality.